Esri/Survey123Community/README.md

 ## Latest Version (01-05-2015) ##

 Survey123 (Build 10.0.88)
 - Select Basemap in GeoPoint Control
 - UI Improvements

 Survey123 Connect (Build 1.0.75)
 - UI Improvements
 - Settings Tab allows you to set General, Display, Style, Map and Data options e.g.,
   - Set Form and Text Colors
   - Set Default Basemap and Basemap Extent
   - Set Form Background

+Survey123 Web Site
+- Updated XLSForm compatibility help page
+- Added quick links in the Survey Gallery to the blog, community and installers for the Survey123 App and Connect

+Other
+- Works better when working behind a proxy

 ___________________________________________________________________________________________________________________

 ## Latest Version (01-04-2015) ##